 - Custody of the kid

 The party having the custody of the child is deemed to have more responsibility as they are expected to bear all the child care expenses.
 In this case, the courts have the duty to carefully deliberate upon the quantum of alimony ensuring that both the child and the party maintaining the child are financially well taken care of.

 If one of the parties to the marriage who is demanding alimony is suffering from any physical or mental ailment, the other party is bound by a moral duty to bear those expenses or reimburse the same if the suffering party is unable to do so given their poor health conditions.

 In the case of Bandana Kayal Alias Singh v.
-Arun Kumar Singh (1989) 1 Cal LJ 503, the Hon’ble Calcutta High Court held that if the husband was working at the time of institution of the suit, he would be liable to pay alimony to his wife.
-Just because he resigned from the job during the pendency of the petition or immediately after would not act as a bar for the wife in claiming provision.
+Arun Kumar Singh (1989) 1 Cal LJ 503, the Hon’ble Calcutta High Court held that if the husband was working at the time of institution of the suit, he would be liable to pay spousal support to his wife.
+Just because he resigned from the job during the pendency of the petition or immediately after would not act as a bar for the wife in claiming alimony.

 A similar view was taken in Reema Salkan v.
 Sumer Singh Salkan (2019) 12 SCC 303, where the Hon’ble Delhi High Court observed that the husband’s moral duty to maintain his wife does not get pardoned merely because he is not working at that moment if the husband has educational qualifications and is physically abled.

 In the case of Mayurakshi Basu v.
 Sandeep Basu (2013) 1 ICC 391, the Hon’ble Calcutta High Court stated that the alimony given to the wife should not be more than 1/3rd of her husband’s net worth.